🌍⚠️

 The development and deployment of nuclear weapons, particularly the atomic bombings of Hiroshima and Nagasaki, vividly demonstrated humanity's newfound destructive capabilities.
 The subsequent development and testing of even more powerful thermonuclear weapons (such as Castle Bravo, in 1954) solidified this mood, highlighting the immediate and tangible possibility of human-induced annihilation.

-4. Natural World as a Threat (1980s to 2000s)
+4. Unforeseen Hazard (1980s to 2000s)

 A new realisation emerged that nature, previously considered a benign or even protective force for humanity, could actually pose severe existential risks.
 This mood was characterised by the understanding that catastrophic natural events could threaten human survival on a global scale.